okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 Updating a User object refers to modifying an attribute in the Okta user's application profile that is mapped to an attribute in the SCIM application.

-To update a User object, you need to enable the functionality in the Okta Admin Console:
+To update a User object, you need to enable the functionality in the Admin Console:

 1. Select your SCIM integration from the list of integrations in your Okta org.
 1. Under the **Provisioning** tab, click **To App**.